 - Singing with a free and resonant voice is not just “for the gifted” – everyone can learn it, this includes you.

 - Making your dream of a career in a creative field reality is possible, and you do not need to subscribe to the idea of “the starving artist”.

 You might think: “That’s easy to say for someone with a successful coaching and performance career, but it’s not true for me.”
 I’ll let you in on something – there was a time when I believed it wasn’t true for me either.

-I grew up in Germany and showed musical talent from a very young age, and my parents were supportive – playing an instrument was a good middle class thing to do after all.
-When I, the painfully shy but academically gifted child, began to communicate that I was contemplating a career in music, my parents became a bit worried (exactly, the idea of the starving artist).
+I grew up in Germany and showed musical talent from a very young age, and my parents were supportive – playing an instrument surely was a “nice” thing to do.
+When I, the quiet but academically gifted child, began to communicate that I was contemplating a career in music, my parents became a bit worried (exactly, the idea of the starving artist).
 They never really told me not to study music, but they subtly suggested at every opportunity I rethink my options.
 And their worry rubbed off on me: At some point, I just told myself that I probably wasn’t good enough for a performance career anyway.
 So I studied Geography, Musicology and Theatre Studies because it felt “safe” (ha, you must be joking!).

 Studying music and theatre, albeit more academically, provided me with an ongoing opportunity to train my voice.
 And things slotted into place somehow because I have always been a hard worker: I had my first professional singing engagements while still at Uni, and after I gained my “Diplom” (postgraduate diploma), I performed in classical/operatic and musical theatre productions (I’ll spare you the details of my transition from one to the other).
 So seemingly, everything worked out in the end.